 You can learn more about us here.

 Let’s stay connected!
-Subscribe to our DIY community of doers so you won’t miss any updates on the One Room Challenge.
+Join our DIY community of doers and you won’t miss any updates on the One Room Challenge.

 Please PIN and save for later, and share with your friends!
 Sharing helps grow our following!

 Thanks for stopping by and as always here at Sunny Side Design

 WE HOPE TO BRING YOUR HOME TO THE SUNNY SIDE OF THE STREET!